KIMB-technologies/TaskTimeTerminate/README.md

 	- Install `brew install php` or `brew install php@7.4`
 	- PHP will be installed to `/usr/local/Cellar/php@7.4/*/bin/php` or `/usr/local/Cellar/php/*/bin/php`
 		(so use something like this `alias ttt="/usr/local/Cellar/php/*/bin/php /Users/<me>/Applications/TaskTimeTerminate/cli.php`)
+	- The extension `sockets` (for autocompletion of tasks in the dialog) is part of the default PHP installation done by Homebrew.
 - Background Job
 	- We will register as *Login Object*
 		- Got to *System Preferences &rarr; Users and Groups &rarr; Username &rarr; Login Objects*